pshassett/CriticalityMaps/docs/mapping.rst

 Mapping the wn_dataframe
 ^^^^^^^^^^^^^^^^^^^^^^^^
-To map the data stored in the :class:`.wn_dataframe` on the water network, simply call the :func:`.make_map` function of the wn_dataframe.
+To map the data stored in the :class:`.wn_dataframe` on the water network, simply call the :meth:`.make_map` function of the wn_dataframe.
 Specify which fields will appear in tooltips and which fields are added as map overlays on the water network (Note: any fields added to map_columns will automatically be added to the tooltip when that layer is activated on the map).